The Dignity Health website is moving to CommonSpirit.org to deliver a more patient-centered digital experience across CA, AZ, and NV.

 Application Review Process

 All application materials will be reviewed by a preceptor panel.
 Video conference interviews will be conducted as part of the application process.
-Interview notifications will be sent out during the last week in August and interviews scheduled in late August or early September.
-Student applicants can expect to receive a final decision regarding program acceptance by the third week in September.
+Interview notifications will be sent out early October and interviews scheduled in the middle of October.
+Student applicants can expect to receive a final decision regarding program acceptance by early November.
 A total of two to three APPE students will be accepted into this program.
-Accepted students will be expected to submit an elective rotation rank list to the program coordinator by the end of the third week in September.
+Accepted students must accept offers by the middle of November and will be expected to submit an elective rotation rank list to the program coordinator by the end of November.
 Please note, this timeline is a rough estimate intended to provide the applicant with a general understanding of the review process and expectations surrounding communication.
 All dates, outside of the application submission deadline, are subject to change.
 Specific dates and expectations will be communicated throughout the process.

 Primary Program Contact: